 An expense management program is vital for any firm looking to establish and maintain a strong expense policy.
 It can help ensure compliance with corporate policy and local legislation, promote wise spending practices, and provide insightful information about spending patterns.

 At Payhawk, we offer a complete spend management solution, including in-built policies, limits, blocks, approvals workflows, and more.
-Read more about controlling spend with policies and customizable controls.
+Read more about controlling spend with policies and customisable controls.

 An effective expense policy is essential for any business looking to control costs, improve compliance, and properly use company money.
 By defining eligible expenses, setting spending limits, establishing approval processes, requiring receipts and documentation, providing clear guidelines, and monitoring and enforcing the policy, you can create a policy that meets the specific needs of your business.

 Remember that an expense policy is not set in stone, and you should review it regularly to ensure it remains relevant and effective.
 With a well-crafted expense policy, your business can save money and operate more efficiently.
 Learn how Payhawk's spend management platform can help.